gargsaar/singlepage_website_ni/_posts/2019-12-09-ai-and-the-future-of-lending.markdown

 title:  "AI and the future of lending"
 date:   2019-12-09
 header-style: text
-subtitle: Artificial Intelligence can improve customer experience throughout the loan life-cycle.
+subtitle: Artificial Intelligence can improve customer experience throughout the loan life-cycle
 description: >-
   The proliferation of technology along with deep business expertise can help FIs examine their businesses and find answers to   complex questions that typically remained unanswered today, for example - how to analyze behavior to assess risk.
 lang: en